Certifications and disclosures

 FOI statistics for 2017-18

 FOI statistics for 2017-18, compared with previous years, are detailed in the table below.

 |Total received (not including those transferred to another agency).||257||351||310||274|

 Unauthorised use of credit cards

 DoT staff hold corporate credit cards (purchasing cards) where their functions warrant usage of this facility.
-Despite each cardholder being reminded of their obligations annually under the Department's purchasing card policy, 14 employees inadvertently utilised their purchasing cards in their personal capacity in 2016-17.
-None of these matters was referred for disciplinary action as the Chief Finance Officer noted that the nature of the expenditure was immaterial and characteristic of an honest mistake.
+Despite each cardholder being reminded of their obligations annually under the Department's purchasing card policy, 13 employees inadvertently utilised their purchasing cards in their personal capacity in 2017-18.
+None of these matters was referred for disciplinary action as the Chief Finance Officer noted the nature of the expenditure was immaterial and characteristic of an honest mistake.